GJBoth/Masters-thesis/source/08_Neural_Network.md

 \mathbf{x}_{n+1} = \mathbf{x}_{n}-\gamma\nabla f(\mathbf{x}_n)
 $$ {#eq:gradientdescent}

  $\gamma$ is known as the learning rate and sets the 'stepsize'.
 Although this is an iterative technique, if the minimization problem is convex (i.e. no local minima), gradient descent is guaranteed to converge to it.
 Note that gradient descent requires calculation of the derivative w.r.t to the variables of the function to be minimized.
 In other words, one needs to know the derivative of the cost function w.r.t each of the weights and biases in the network.
 A naive finite difference scheme would quickly grow computationally untractable, even for networks with just two hidden layers.
 Alternatives to gradient descent exist, but all require calculation of the derivatives.
-In the next section we present an algorithm known as *backpropagation* which is able to efficiently calculate these derivatives.
+In the next section we present an algorithm which is able to efficiently calculate these derivatives.

 #### Back propagation and automatic differentiation {-}

-As we wish to minimize the cost function w.r.t. to each weight $w$ and bias $b$ using gradient descent, we need to find the derivative of the cost function w.r.t to each.
-Our argument simplifies if we move away from vector notation and introduce $w^l_{jk}$, the weight of the $j$-th neuron in layer $l-1$ to neuron $k$ in layer $l$ and $b^l_j$, the bias of the neuron $j$ in the $l$-th layer.
+In this section we introduce the so-called *backpropagation* algorithm.
+The backpropagation algorithm allows for the efficient calculation of the cost function derivatives in a neural network.
+For simplicity, we move away from a vector notation and introduce $w^l_{jk}$, the weight of the $k$-th neuron in layer $l-1$ to neuron $j$ in layer $l$ and $b^l_j$, the bias of the neuron $j$ in the $l$-th layer.
 We introduce the error of neuron $j$ in layer $l$ as:
 $$
 \delta^l_j=\frac{\partial C}{\partial z^l_j}
 $$